andrenaP/my-gallery-app/README.md

 To populate the gallery, you'll need to provide image data in JSON format.

-You can easily generate this JSON using the provided `gallery.sh` script.
-Simply run script on your folders with images:
+You can easily generate this JSON from your folders with images using the provided `gallery.sh` script.
+Simply run script on your folders:

 ```bash
 ./gallery.sh